RiskBasedPrioritization/RiskBasedPrioritization.github.io/docs/epss/Count_of_CVEs_by_EPSS.md

     5. We can see that between EPSS score of approximately 0.9 and 0.1, there's a relatively small increase in the count of CVEs as we decrease EPSS score
-        1.  in other words, **for a large change in EPSS score in the range 0.1 to 0.9, there's a relatively small change in count of CVEs we would need to fix - so picking an EPSS value at or near EPSS 0.1 means we cover a very large range of probability of exploitation for a relatively small increase in the count of CVEs**
+        1.  in other words, **for a large change in EPSS score in the range 0.1 to 0.9, there's a relatively small change in count of CVEs we would need to remediate - so picking an EPSS value at or near EPSS 0.1 means we cover a very large range of probability of exploitation for a relatively small increase in the count of CVEs**